MacPaw/cocoa-tools-cli/docs/Products/ImportSecrets.md

           version: 2                       # Optional: Specific version (If not specified or value less than 1 the latest version will be used)
           secretMountPath: "secret"        # Optional: Override the defaultSecretMountPath
           path: "myapp/database"           # Required: Secret path
         keys:                              # Optional: Secret keys within `path` to fetch
           - "password"                     #           If not provided, or empty - will fetch all fields from the item.
+          - "username"
+        keysMap:                           # Optional.
+Keys mapping
+          username: USER_NAME              #           Maps `username` to the `USER_NAME`

   # AWS engine creds
   - prefix: AWS_CREDS_
     sources: